Descriptions of, and solutions to, problems with access to my website.

 - Web browser incompatibility.

-I test my webpages using the two most popular web browsers: Microsoft Internet Explorer (version 9.0) and Mozilla Firefox (version 3.6).
+I test my webpages using the latest versions of the two most popular web browsers: Chrome and Mozilla Firefox.
 Although there are some differences between these browsers, I try to ensure that my webpages display properly on both of them.
-If you are using an alternative browser, or an earlier version of either of the ones I've mentioned, you may find the layout is affected.
+If you are using an alternative browser, or an out of date version of either of the ones I've mentioned, you may find the layout is affected.